-All The Ways To Be Smart by Davina Bell, £10.99, Amazon
+Under The Love Umbrella by Davina Bell, £6.55, Amazon

 From actor Taye Diggs and his best friend Shane Evans is this lovely book about a boy who is teased for being different - and his mother, who teaches him to see how beautiful he really is.

 READ: 11 mindfulness tips for kids during lockdown

 This Love by Isabel Otter, from £6.55, Amazon